Getting Your Views Heard

 We are sure you will have opinions about your experience while you are studying at UCB and we would like to hear them.
 Perhaps you can suggest a way to improve your course, or perhaps you have a comment about the facilities at UCB?
 You might have views on the way your timetable is arranged, the opening hours of the library, or the range of confectionery available from the Café vending machines.
 Big or small, it is only by hearing your opinions that we can continuously improve the service that we offer to all our students.

 There are many ways in which you can get your point across at UCB, but here are some of them:

-- If you have any matter relating to your programme or University life that you would like to discuss with a member of staff, the best place to start is with your Year Manager/Tutor.
+- If you have any matter relating to your course or University life that you would like to discuss with a member of staff, the best place to start is with your Personal Tutor.
 You can also discuss matters relating to your studies with your module lecturers.

-- You will have opportunities to complete satisfaction questionnaires at regular intervals throughout your programme of study - after your first couple of months at University, at the end of each academic year, at the end of any extended period of work placement and after leaving (as part of our student destination monitoring).
+- You will have opportunities to complete satisfaction questionnaires at regular intervals throughout your course of study - after your first couple of months at University, at the end of each academic year, at the end of any extended period of work placement and after leaving (as part of our student destination monitoring).